OpenAI blocks Sora 2 users from using MLK Jr.'s likeness after "disrespectful depictions"

 At the estate's request, "OpenAI has paused generations depicting Dr. King as it strengthens guardrails for historical figures," OpenAI and King Estate Inc. said in a joint statement posted on X.

-OpenAI did not immediately respond to CBS News' request for comment.
-The King Center, a nonprofit dedicated to preserving the legacy of Martin Luther King Jr., declined additional comment.
+An OpenAI spokesperson declined to comment beyond what the company posted on social media.
+The King Center, a nonprofit dedicated to preserving the legacy of Martin Luther King Jr., also declined additional comment.

 The tech company launched Sora 2 in September, an AI video generation app that allows users to create hyperrealistic and fantastical content with "cameos" of themselves, friends and others who grant permission.
 It quickly jumped to the top of Apple's app store.